GNS-Science/nzshm-documentation/README.md

 This project is documentation only.
 It uses poetry to install the necessary components for authoring these.

-A Github Action workflow will publish the output usgin github pages.
+A Github Action workflow will publish the output to a github pages site.

 ## Documentation guides